 With any road trip vehicle, performance is naturally the most crucial characteristic.
 The BMW iX is a dream to drive for a multitude of reasons.
 You come to expect many features from BMW, such as excellent steering, suspension, and safety.
 It also packs a heck of a punch in horsepower, torque, four-wheel drive, and impressive acceleration.

 However, what sets the BMW iX apart are the advantages that come from its innovative EV build.
-Regenerative braking is a fantastic feature that has real-world benefits and allows for one-pedal driving.
+Regenerative braking is a fantastic feature with real-world benefits and allows for one-pedal driving.
 The vehicle’s regenerative braking activates and charges the batteries and decelerates the car upon releasing the accelerator.

-Sensors along the exterior of the car provide excellent safety tools like Active Cruise Control and Brake Activation.
+Sensors along the car’s exterior provide excellent safety tools like Active Cruise Control and Brake Activation.
 When in cruise control, the vehicle can monitor the speed of vehicles in front and maintain a safe distance through braking and deceleration.
 Even if the Active Cruise Control is not engaged, should a car ahead brake abruptly, the vehicle can engage the brakes if needed.

 A minimalist interior in an electric car makes for an incredibly spacious ride.
 There’s no transmission, and since the batteries are in the chassis, it leaves a considerable platform for passengers.